 Although freshly planted in Kendall Yards, street trees are prominent in the neighborhood, despite a couple of gaps in the old part of West Central.

 One could live in West Central without a vehicle.
-There are plenty of trails, sidewalks, and commercial activities in the neighborhood.
-A grocery store is also scheduled to open soon.
+There are plenty of trails, sidewalks, and commercial activities in the neighborhood and a grocery store recently opened in 2017.

 In the list of Spokane’s Best Neighborhoods, West Central has perhaps the most insignificant challenges to improve because the largest hurdles have already been jumped – establish a TIF district, attract a developer.

 In fact, West Central’s largest challenge is more of a political one: the risk of criticism due to economic displacement.
 On the dirty laundry list of inner-city neighborhood challenges, I suspect most would prefer rapid gentrification as opposed to the alternatives.
 All and all, a good place to be.